What is a fire service connection and how do you apply?

 Applying for a fire service connection follows the same steps as applying for a water or sewerage connection.

-- You can submit your application through SA Water's connection application form here or by contacting us on 1300 SA WATER (1300 729 283)
+1. You can submit your application through SA Water's connection application form here.

-- Once your application is received, SA Water will assess the availability of water at your location to ensure it can meet the firefighting requirements.
+2. Once your application is received, we will assess the water availability at your location to ensure it meets the required standards for firefighting.

 What do I need to apply?